RedNacho/sws-reactive-procs/README.md

 Similarly, if you want your Stream not to request the next element until the previous Future has completed, you have to handle this yourself (e.g. with Akka's mapAsync, Future.foldLeft, etc).
 If you just use the Stream without waiting for any of the Futures, it will just keep requesting indefinitely, which is probably not what you want.

+**Reactive Streams**

+I have not bothered to write a vanilla, dependency-free Reactive Streams publisher implementation as yet.

+This is because it's quite difficult to implement the specification properly from scratch, and I didn't need to do it for my original use case.

+However, I include Akka and RxScala implementations as examples of how to integrate the ReactiveProcs code with your favourite library Reactive Streams library.

 **How it works**

 There isn't a lot of code, but it bears some explanation.